-My mouthwatering lamb ragu recipe features lamb, tomatoes, and aromatics braised until it’s fall-apart tender, creating a hearty, flavorful sauce.
-It's hearty, flavor-packed, and has stovetop, Instant Pot, and slow cooker cooking options.
+My mouthwatering lamb ragu recipe features lamb, tomatoes, and aromatics braised until fall-apart tender, creating a rich and robust sauce.
+It's hearty and has stovetop, Instant Pot, and slow cooker cooking options.
 Watch the video below to see how I make it in my kitchen.

 Pat dry the lamb and chop into large chunks.
 Season with salt and pepper.